David O'Byrne: Early life & education

-Union official and leader
+Unionism

-O'Byrne was initially employed by the Health and Community Services Union, and then with the Liquor, Hospitality and Miscellaneous Union (LHMU).
+O'Byrne was initially employed by the Health and Community Services Union, and then the Liquor, Hospitality and Miscellaneous Union (LHMU).

-Elected as Tasmanian secretary of the LHMU in 2001 and was re-elected unopposed in 2002 and 2006.
+He was elected as Tasmanian secretary of the LHMU in 2001 and was re-elected unopposed in 2002 and 2006.
 He also served as national vice president of the union between 2008 and 2010.

-O'Byrne's leadership steered successful outcomes in campaigns to get better wages and conditions for child care workers, casino workers and cleaners.
-He has fought for job security for public school cleaners and grounds people, as well as for greater recognition for early years professionals.
+O'Byrne's leadership was marked by successful outcomes of campaigns to get better wages and conditions for childcare workers, casino workers and cleaners.
+He fought for job security for public school cleaners and grounds-people, as well as for greater recognition for early years professionals.
 He also played a lead role in the Your Rights at Work Campaign.

-While with the LHMU, O'Byrne led the Union's campaign to make Tasmania the first state to protect hospitality workers and the public by introducing a ban on smoking in enclosed areas of bars and casinos.
+While with the LHMU, O'Byrne led the union's campaign to make Tasmania the first state to protect hospitality workers and the public by introducing a ban on smoking in enclosed areas of bars and casinos.

-O'Byrne also served as state president of the ALP Tasmanian Branch from 2004 to 2006 and senior vice president of Unions Tasmania between 2001 and 2009.
+O'Byrne also served as state president of Tasmanian Labor from 2004 to 2006, and senior vice president of Unions Tasmania between 2001 and 2009.

-O'Byrne has made significant contributions to the community through his roles as chair of Smoke Free Tasmania, member of the Ministerial Advisory Council on Child Care, member of the State Facilitating Group Anti-Poverty Week Organising Committee, co chair of the Anti-Poverty Week Organising Committee, founding member and chair of the Peace Coalition (a group established to protest the invasion of Iraq), and treasurer of the Tasmanian Peace Trust.
+O'Byrne has made significant contributions to the community through his roles as chair of Smoke Free Tasmania, a member of the Ministerial Advisory Council on Child Care, a member of the State Facilitating Group Anti-Poverty Week Organising Committee, as co-chair of the Anti-Poverty Week Organising Committee, as a founding member and chair of the Peace Coalition, a group established to protest against the 2003 invasion of Iraq, and as treasurer of the Tasmanian Peace Trust.

-He has held leadership positions of national vice president of the LHMU since 2007, senior vice president of Unions Tasmania 2001–2008, ALP state president 2004–2006 and ALP vice president 2001–2004.
+He held leadership positions of national vice president of the LHMU since 2007, senior vice president of Unions Tasmania 2001–2008, ALP state president 2004–2006 and ALP vice president 2001–2004.